allegheny-code-golf-association/season-spring-2024/README.md

 covered distance possible
   * however, the `gatorgrader` setup for this round _still_ ensures that the round is played via byte count
   * running `mvn test` will contain an additional message displaying total units traveled above test passage
+* the taxi _must_ return to the garage at the end of the program

+<sup>†</sup>: the recommended approach is for the program to only solve one input and then finish; the test cases are written under this
+assumption.

 ## Special `Taxi` language resources

 The creator of the language, @bigzaphod, provides a helpful map for our endeavor: